-The Spanish language placement exam is administered to determine the level at which students will begin the General Education foreign language requirement or begin studies toward the majors and minors in Hispanic Studies and Latin American Studies.
+The Spanish language placement exam is administered to determine the level at which students will begin the General Education and Connections foreign language requirements or begin studies toward the majors and minors in Hispanic Studies and Latin American Studies.

 Who is required to take the placement exam?